Early life and education of Donald Trump

 Donald Trump, the 45th and 47th president of the United States, was born on June 14, 1946, in New York City to Fred Trump, a real-estate developer, and Mary Anne MacLeod Trump, a Scottish immigrant.
-Trump was raised in a strict household and developed a rebellious and braggadocious personality early in his youth.
+He was raised in a strict household and developed a rebellious and braggadocious personality early in his youth.

 Trump enrolled at the Kew-Forest School, a private school affiliated with Fred, when he was five.
 He developed an aptitude for a variety of sports, particularly baseball.
-In his seventh grade year, Fred discovered that Trump had secretly been going to Manhattan, where he acquired knives.
-Fred sent Trump to New York Military Academy, where he became a corporal his sophomore year and a supply sergeant the following year.
-After his alleged lack of oversight of a subordinate, Trump was relieved of his position and reassigned as a battalion training officer.
-He graduated from New York Military Academy in May 1964.
+In his seventh-grade year, Fred discovered that Trump had secretly been going to Manhattan, where he acquired knives.
+Fred sent Trump to New York Military Academy from which he graduated in May 1964.

 After graduating from the academy, Trump attended Fordham University from 1964 to 1966, studying economics.
 His college enrollment—and later a medical exemption—allowed him to defer the Vietnam War draft.
 Early in his sophomore year, seeking a larger business network, Trump transferred to the Wharton School at the University of Pennsylvania, an institution favored by his father.
 He did not participate in extracurricular activities after his freshman year.
 Trump graduated from the University of Pennsylvania in May 1968 with a Bachelor of Science in economics.